Annual planning exercise brings engineers of all components together

-The 416th Theater Engineer Command hosted the annual Engineer Total Army Planning Exercise (ENTAPE) 2021, bringing together Soldiers from all components – active Army, Reserve and National Guard.
+DARIEN, Illinois – The 416th Theater Engineer Command (TEC) hosted the annual Engineer Total Army Planning Exercise (ENTAPE) 2021, bringing together Soldiers from all components – active Army, Reserve and National Guard.

 |Date Taken: